Frequently Asked Questions

 Is Lown Hospitals Index data available to purchase?

 Yes.
 Hospital and system level data is available for purchase and can be customized to your specifications.
 Complete a Data Access Application or contact index@lowninstitute.org for more information.
+Additionally, our rankings, grades, and hospital characteristics data are available for download for free on the Rankings page

 How are the stars and grades calculated?